 Type services.msc in the Run window and hit OK to open the Services Manager.

-Search for Apple Mobile Device Service (AMDS) from the list menu of the page.
+Search for Apple Mobile Device Service (AMDS) in the page’s list menu.

 In the Properties window, go to the option Startup type and select Automatic from the drop-down menu.